savonet/book/language.md

 #### Examples

-The `http.get` function, which retrieves a webpage over http, has the type:
+The `http.get`\indexop{http.get} function, which retrieves a webpage over http, has the type:

 ```
 (?headers : [string * string], ?timeout : float, string) ->